nolanlawson/css-talk-2022/markdown.md

 ???

 So how does the Bloom filter work?
 Basically, you can think of it as a Hash Set that may give false positives, but never gives false negatives.
-The main thing is, it's very fast, so it can be used widely.
+The main thing is, it's very fast with low memory overhead, so it can be used widely.

 In this example, we have x, y, and z, which (let's say) are CSS classes.
 Each of those strings is hashed and then bits are flipped in the Bloom filter from 0 to 1.
 If we want to check if the Bloom filter contains x, we hash x again and check up the 1s.
 Now, because we're spraying 1s all over the place, this might also match some other string.
 So that's a false positive.
 But it's a tradeoff we're willing to make since this data structure is so fast.